d-kozak/enticing/index-server/SPEC.md

  because the functionality of this master index service can be extended over time to handle other tasks like:

  * starting and shutting down slave index servers and whole indexed corpuses
- * starting and monitoring the indexing process using the indexer component and with subsequently starting the index corpus
+ * starting and monitoring the indexing process using the indexer component with subsequently starting the index corpus
  * monitoring the infrastructure
  * error detection and recovery
  * notifications when 'interesting' things happen